elfsternberg/SimpleGarbageCollector/README.md

 able to use both lambda-style and constructor-style visitors in my Variant, which was a fun little bonus.

+In the end, this becomes a pair of linked lists with different roots;
+one pair can orphan the lists, the other can't.
+We traverse up the spine of the stack, following each scope's list and marking the objects as found.
+We then traverse the other list and, for every object not marked, we get a pointer to it, collapse the list around it, and delete it.
+Very simple and elegant.

+I hope, eventually, to move onto tri-color, multi-threaded garbage collectors someday.
+According to Nystrom, *this* garbage collector is the actual algorithm used in early versions of Lua, so it's not a toy.

 **NOTE:**

 I have included the header files for the